 Synextra are Hosted Desktop specialists.

-If you have any more questions or want to talk to one of the team about installing a Virtual Desktop Infrastructure in your office, get in touch today.
-We’ll be more than happy to talk you through the options, to see if a VDI is the right option for you.
+If you have any more questions or want to talk to one of us about installing a Virtual Desktop Infrastructure in your office, get in touch today.
+We’ll be more than happy to talk you through the options to see if a VDI is the right option for you.

 KEEP UP TO DATE